benjaminpreiss/allsyn-uptime/README.md

 3. Setup a frontend that allows users to
     - Create, Update, Delete, Show the domains
     - Setup a subscription with their credit card to pay for the checks
     - Connect their wallet and privately (wallet address is not publicly visible on chain) mint an NFT.
 The NFTs they own will specify the domains they want to watch.
-Private ownership is possible through aleo.
     - View their domain uptime status after they have signed in
     - View the transactions made from the allsyn FIL wallet to the checker network wallet for their watched endpoints (endpoints can be set as data points on the transactions)
     - View the domain uptime status via a dedicated dashboard